San Marcos Growers LogoSan Marcos Growers

 Aloe comosa comes from near Clanwilliam in the Western Cape of South Africa where it is found on slopes and in valleys from 1,000 to 2,000 feet in elevation.
 We first received this plant from succulent grower John Goetz in the 2004 and we sold it from 2005 until 2010.

-This information about Aloe comosa displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Aloe comosa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]